 ∙ Library books, magazines, and pamphlets not prepared by or for the Charter School. ∙ Textbooks, maps used for instruction, and other instructional materials. ∙ Any other document (paper or electronic, including email) that has nothing to do with the Charter School’s business or with its scholars, teachers, management, other employees, or contractors.

-Litigation Hold

-In the event of a threatened or pending lawsuit, the Charter School may be required by law to retain records, including emails, beyond the established retention period so that they remain subject to legal discovery.
-Consult legal counsel if such a demand is received, and do not dispose of the records until advised by counsel.

 Board Policy #: 6 SECTION 6 - FISCAL – CONTROLS

 Adopted/Ratified: October 3, 2019